 Pumpkin Village at the Dallas Arboretum

-Fall is the most extraordinary time to visit the renown Dallas Arboretum and Botanical Garden.
+The must-do in Dallas is visiting the beautiful Arboretum and Botanical Garden.
 This world-class attraction opened in 1984, making it one of America’s newest gardens.
-The arboretum is repeatedly ranked as one of the top in the world, thanks in part to the staff & generous volunteers continuing dedication to preserving history and nature.
+It is repeatedly ranked as one of the top gardens in the world, thanks in part to the staff & generous volunteers continuing dedication to preserving both the history and nature.

 The 66 acre garden is located on the shores of gorgeous White Rock Lake, and thus, the ambiance is really tranquil despite being located so close to the city.
-If you only have limited time in Dallas, a stroll around the Arboretum should easily top your to-do bucket list.
+If you have limited time, a stroll around the beautiful grounds should definitely top your bucket list, no matter what time of year your visit falls.

 Views of White Rock Lake and the Dallas skyline from the Arboretum